Spotlight Q&A with Iaroslav Kalinin, CEO, INFOZAHYST

 JED: What role do partnerships play?

-With the official opening of Ukrainian defense exports, our opportunities for cooperation with foreign partners and customers have expanded significantly.
-We are also engaged in a number of international joint projects addressing the requirements of NATO-member armies.
+With the official opening of Ukrainian defense exports, we expect new opportunities for cooperation with foreign partners and customers.
+We have already engaged in a number of international joint projects addressing the requirements of NATO members’ armies.

-In the coming years, we will also continue developing within the MITS Industries holding, which INFOZAHYST joined in 2025.
-This alliance of leading Ukrainian companies in robotics, EW, and unmanned systems gives us the ability to scale production, shorten the “R&D to serial manufacturing” cycle, and build integrated SIGINT/EW solutions together with ground robotic platforms and UAVs.
+In the coming years, we will continue developing within the MITS Industries holding, which INFOZAHYST joined in 2025.
+This alliance of leading Ukrainian companies gives us the ability to scale production, shorten the “R&D to serial manufacturing” cycle.
 It also provides structured access to international markets.
 In essence, MITS gives us the infrastructure and collaborative environment needed to transform our technologies into complex European-level products and expand INFOZAHYST global presence.

 JED: What are your goals for the next few years?